HackYardo/VastGo/README.md

 VastGo is
 - A multi-platform Go GUI that can run on Windows, Linux, Android and perhaps FreeBSD, MacOS, IOS, HarmonyOS.
-- Based on Dash.jl, PlotlyJS.jl, JSON.jl and modern or classic GTP engines.
+- Based on Dash.jl, PlotlyJS.jl, JSON3.jl and modern or classic GTP engines.
 - Written in pure julia and under the MIT [license](#license).

 Design: